SCENARIO

 Please use the following to answer the next QUESTION:

 Henry Home Furnishings has built high-end furniture for nearly forty years.
 However, the new owner, Anton, has found some degree of disorganization after touring the company headquarters.
 His uncle Henry had always focused on production – not data processing – and Anton is concerned.
 In several storage rooms, he has found paper files, disks, and old computers that appear to contain the personal data of current and former employees and customers.
-Anton knows that a single break-in could irrevocably damage the company's relationship with its loyal customers.
-He intends to set a goal of guaranteed zero loss of personal information.
+Anton knows that a single break-in could irrevocably damage the company's

 To this end, Anton originally planned to place restrictions on who was admitted to the physical premises of the company.
 However, Kenneth – his uncle's vice president and longtime confidante – wants to hold off on Anton's idea in favor of converting any paper records held at the company to electronic storage.
 Kenneth believes this process would only take one or two years.
 Anton likes this idea; he envisions a password- protected system that only he and Kenneth can access.